Tom McCall: Journalism career

-Tom McCall led early efforts to help migrant workers.
-In September 1958 he led a meeting in Portland as chairman of the Steering Committee for the Oregon Committee on Migrant Affairs.
-This eventually led to groundbreaking migrant civil rights legislation passed by the Oregon Legislature in 1959.

-In November 1962, McCall produced and hosted an ambitious KGW-TV documentary which graphically portrayed the poor condition of the Willamette River and air quality throughout Oregon.
-The award-winning documentary Pollution in Paradise helped focus public attention on the problem.
+In November 1962, McCall produced and hosted an ambitious KGW-TV documentary which graphically displayed the shocking amount of pollution in the Willamette River and steadily declining air quality throughout Oregon.
+The award-winning documentary Pollution in Paradise helped focus public attention on the problems.
 KGW repeated the program in January 1963 on the eve of the opening of the legislative session, and the 1963 Legislature was spurred to some of Oregon's early attempts at combating pollution.
 McCall also hosted a show on KGW called Viewpoint, which dealt with political issues of the day.
-McCall appears briefly (on a TV set) in the 1975 film One Flew Over the Cuckoo's Nest in a cameo role as a late-night newscaster, based on his experience at KGW.
+McCall is briefly seen on a television screen in the 1975 film One Flew Over the Cuckoo's Nest in a cameo role as a TV newscaster.